Franklin D. Roosevelt: Early life and education

-Franklin Delano Roosevelt was born on January 30, 1882, in Hyde Park, New York, to businessman James Roosevelt I and his second wife, Sara Ann Delano.
-His parents, who were sixth cousins, came from wealthy, established New York families—the Roosevelts and the Delanos, respectively—and resided at Springwood, a large estate south of Hyde Park's historic center.
-James was a prominent Bourbon Democrat who once took Franklin to meet President Grover Cleveland.
-During this meeting, Cleveland said: "My little man, I am making a strange wish for you.
-It is that you may never be President of the United States."
-Franklin's mother Sara, the dominant influence in his early years, once declared, "My son Franklin is a Delano, not a Roosevelt at all."
-James, who was 54 when Franklin was born, was considered by some as a remote father, though biographer James MacGregor Burns indicates James interacted with his son more than was typical at the time.
+Franklin Delano Roosevelt was born on January 30, 1882, in Hyde Park, New York, to James Roosevelt I and his second wife, Sara Ann Delano.
+His parents, who were sixth cousins, came from the wealthy Roosevelt and Delano families.
+They resided at Springwood, a large estate south of Hyde Park's historic center.
+James, "a wealthy, landed gentleman who dabbled in but usually devoted no great effort to business", was a prominent Bourbon Democrat.
+His mother Sara "devoted virtually all her energies to raising her only child".
 Franklin had a half-brother, James Roosevelt "Rosy" Roosevelt, from his father's previous marriage.